michaelmangelsdorf/myth/spec.md

 ###### C and R

-When code is running, the current instruction is fetched at position PC, either on the page-index stored in register C (Code) or in the R (Resident) register.
-The choice is based on the most significant bit of the program counter value: If the MSB of PC is set (offset of the instruction byte in the page is 128 or higher), the page index in R is used.
-Otherwise (the offset of the instruction byte is below 128), the page index in C is used.
+When code is running, the byte offset of the current instruction is invariably stored in the program counter register (PC).
+The page number where this offset applies, however, is stored in either C (Code) or R (Resident).
+Which register is used depends on the most significant bit of the program counter value: If the MSB of PC is set (offset of the instruction byte in the page is 128 or higher), the page-index in R is used.
+Otherwise (the offset of the instruction byte is below 128), the page-index in C is used.

 Conceptually, this creates two independent code segments, a lower segment (offsets < 128) and an upper segment.
-Subroutine and coroutine calls set C but not R, hence the name "Resident" since the code mapped into the upper segment is like a resident routine and persists during inter-page control flow.
-The dedicated instruction "xR" is there to set R.
+The dedicated instruction "xR" sets R to a given page number.
+This setting does not survive interpage jumps: Subroutine and coroutine calls or return instructions set R equal to C again.

-Note that the lower portion of the page (with index number in R) which provides the upper segment is not available to the running code, if R and C are different.
-The reason for this is that when an intrapage jump to an address below 0x80 (the lower segment) occurs, the page-index in C takes over and the instruction fetch in the lower segment occurs at C:PC, not at R:PC.
+Note that the lower portion of the page whose index number is stored in R, and which thus provides the upper code segment, is not available to the running code, if R is different from C. The reason for this is that when an intrapage jump to an address below 0x80 (the lower segment) occurs, bit 7 of the program counter toggles to zero, enabling the page-index in C to take over: Any instruction fetch in the lower segment occurs at C:PC, not at R:PC.

 ###### L